Skip links

 Each Party undertakes to return to the other Party as soon as possible, when the latter expressly requests it or at the latest within thirty (30) days following the expiry or termination of the Contract for any reason whatsoever, all Confidential Information transmitted by that Party.

-ARTICLE X. RESPONSIBILITY
+ARTICLE X. LIABILITY

-In any event, the Supplier's liability in the event of damage to the Customer, for any reason whatsoever and regardless of the legal basis invoked or retained, all damages combined and cumulated, shall be expressly limited and shall in no event exceed the total amount, exclusive of taxes, of the fees paid by the Customer during the year of exercise of the Contract concerned by the damage that has occurred, or for their annual share in the case of multi-year fees collected in advance.
+legal basis invoked or retained, all damages combined and cumulated, shall be expressly limited and may in no case exceed the total amount, exclusive of taxes, of the royalties paid by the Customer during the Contract year concerned by the damage, or for their annual share in the case of multi-year royalties collected in advance.

 - Modification of all or part of the Software or of the information accessible via the Services not carried out by the Supplier or by one of the service providers designated by the latter.